Why Zomedica Corp. (ZOM)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $1.20, which is -$0.04 below the current price.
-ZOM currently public float of 922.24M and currently shorts hold a 6.46% ratio of that float.
-Today, the average trading volume of ZOM was 153.65M shares.
+The average price from analysts is $1.20, which is $0.35 above the current price.
+ZOM currently public float of 921.62M and currently shorts hold a 5.56% ratio of that float.
+Today, the average trading volume of ZOM was 113.26M shares.

 ZOM’s Market Performance